Apple Posts Strong Q4 2017 Financial Results

 Services and software continue to burn brightly in Apple’s universe, bringing in a record $8.5 billion last quarter, and outshining last year’s revenues by an incandescent 34 percent.
 Apple’s music business has “turned the corner,” according to CFO Luca Maestri, and iCloud revenues grew by double digits.

 Finally, the grab-bag Other Products category tallied $3.2 billion in revenue last quarter, a 36 percent increase from last year’s take.
 Other Products includes the AirPods, Apple Watch, Apple TV, iPod touch, Beats headphones, and all other Apple-branded and third-party accessories.
-We’re betting that this increase comes from the popular AirPods and the new Apple Watch Series 3.
-Cook said the Apple Watch posted a unit sales growth of over 50 percent for the third consecutive quarter.
+We’re betting that this increase comes primarily from the popular AirPods and the new Apple Watch Series 3.
+Cook said the Apple Watch posted unit sales growth of over 50 percent for the third consecutive quarter.

-Almost two-thirds of Apple’s sales, 62 percent, came from international sales.
+Almost two-thirds of Apple’s sales, 62 percent, came from outside the United States.
 The biggest year-over-year increases were in Europe, sales up 20 percent.
-Sales in Greater China also rose by 12 percent and by 5 percent in Asia Pacific.
+Sales rose in Greater China by 12 percent and by 5 percent in Asia Pacific.
 However, Apple did see an 11 percent decline in sales in Japan.

 In short, Apple had an unsurprisingly good quarter and its fortunes seem on track to continue rolling happily along into the coming holiday quarter — Cook suggested that it will be Apple’s “best holiday season yet.”